benct/lovelace-multiple-entity-row/README.md

 ### Secondary Info

-The `secondary_info` field can either be the string `last-changed` or an object containing the following configuration:
+The `secondary_info` field can either be *any string* if you just want to display some text, the string `last-changed` if you want to display the entity's last changed time, or an object containing the following configuration:

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------